ilyakylikov/Zomboid/README.md

 # New Feature: Interactive CLI
 This project includes an interactive CLI that provides the following functionalities:

--Get item by ID.
+- Get item by ID.
--Search items by name.
+- Search items by name.
--Calculate percentages of conditions.
+- Calculate percentages of conditions.
--Display paginated and filtered items.
+- Display paginated and filtered items.
--Display all items with their condition percentages.
+- Display all items with their condition percentages.
--Exit the program.
+- Exit the program.

 - Kulikov Ilya Nikolaevich